ChrisPritchard/GrislyGrotto/docs/fly-io.md

 - `-a` specifies the app to use
 - the first argument after get is the remote location to retrieve
 - the second argument is the local location to save

+## Updates (code only)

+Should be a simple matter of running `fly launch --copy-config --reuse-app` - default options (enter, enter, enter), but deploy when asked.